mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/model-consistency.md

 ## 1 How Does Mendix Ensure the Quality & Consistency of Apps in the Development Phase?

-The Mendix Desktop Modeler ensures the intrinsic quality and consistency of applications built with the Mendix Platform through the approach and mechanisms described below.
+Mendix Studio Pro ensures the intrinsic quality and consistency of applications built with the Mendix Platform through the approach and mechanisms described below.

 ### 1.1 Consistency Checks {#consistency-checks}